What is mobile data and how much data do I need?

 It’s important to note that cellular data isn’t just working when you’re actively using an app.
 Many apps have built-in permissions that allow them to update in the background when you’re not using them.
 That means if you’re not on Wi-Fi and you haven’t restricted an app’s ability to update in the background, it might do so over cellular data.

-How to turn off background data on Android
+How to turn off background data on an Android phone

 More data saving tips and tricks